garrettmflynn/liveserver/src/frontend/userplatform/README.md

 //check console.

-// You can create another user with another platform (platform2 = new UserPlatform(userdata2,socketurl)) instance as well and test it that way
+// You can create another user with another platform (platform2 = new UserPlatform(client, userinfo2)) instance as well and test it that way

 ```